The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Introduction

 \subsubsection{Relevance to Astro2020}

 This topic is directly relevant to the first science theme identified in the Astro2020 Decadal Survey, \textit{Worlds and Suns in Context}, and its priority area, \textit{Pathways to Habitable Worlds}.
-Before the launch in the 2040s of a Large Infrared/Optical/Ultraviolet (IR/O/UV) Space Telescope capable of directly imaging Earth-like worlds, transit observations will provide our best pathway to identifying and studying rocky exoplanets, including potentially habitable ones.
+Before the launch in the 2040s of the Habitable Worlds Observatory, a large space telescope capable of directly imaging Earth-like worlds, transit observations will provide our best pathway to identifying and studying rocky exoplanets, including potentially habitable ones.
 These will necessarily transit cool dwarfs, which tend to remain active long after their formation and possess heterogeneous photospheres.
-Even with the advanced direct-imaging capabilities enabled by an IR/O/UV Space Telescope, transit observations will remain a critical tool in the study of exoplanetary atmospheres, as emphasized by the LUVOIR and HabEx Mission Concept Study Final Reports.
+Even with the advanced direct-imaging capabilities enabled by the Habitable Worlds Observatory, transit observations will remain a critical tool in the study of exoplanetary atmospheres, as emphasized by the LUVOIR and HabEx Mission Concept Study Final Reports \citep{TheLUVOIRTeam2019, Gaudi2020}.
 Thus, the topic of SAG21 is especially relevant to NASA's science priorities in the next two decades and beyond.